totetmatt/Bonzomatic-network/Launcher/README.md

 - M: Show mosaic mode
 - D: Launch a diaporama
 - O: Toggle displaying options
+- R: Put a random coder in full screen
 - A: Add a new coder
 - [0-9]: coders 1-10 in full screen
 - ctrl+[0-9]: coders 11-20 in full screen